pa574242-svg/roadmap/README.md

 # GitHub public roadmap

+if No payment for my me
+me.ii can't allow free to divine usings. all cut to stop.

 :sparkle: View the [official GitHub public product roadmap](https://github.com/orgs/github/projects/4247)[^1]

 Our product roadmap is where you can learn about what features we're working on, what stage they're in, and when we expect to bring them to you.
 Have any questions or comments about items on the roadmap?
 Share your feedback via [GitHub public feedback discussions](https://github.com/github/feedback/discussions).